nvictor/design/clustermap/DESIGN.md

 The main interface features:

--   A central `TreemapView` displaying the cluster resources.
+-   A central `TreemapView` displaying the cluster resources with zoom and hover interactions.
+-   An Inspector sidebar containing:
+    - Connection settings with kubeconfig path configuration
--   Segmented pickers to switch between hierarchy views and sizing metrics.
+    - Display controls with segmented pickers for hierarchy views (Resource Type vs Namespace) and sizing metrics (Count, CPU, Memory)
--   A settings sidebar for managing cluster connections.
+    - Console view showing logs and status messages
+-   Toolbar with reload and inspector toggle buttons.

+### Hierarchy and Metric Options

+The application supports two hierarchy views:
+- **By Resource Type (Resource)**: Namespace → Deployment → Pod
+- **By Namespace (Namespace)**: Namespace → Kind (e.g., "Deployments", "Pods") → Resource Name

+Three sizing metrics are available:
+- **Count**: Size based on the number of resources
+- **CPU**: Size based on CPU requests (in cores)
+- **Memory**: Size based on memory requests (in bytes)

 ## 5. Security & Deployment

 -   **Keychain Access:** The application requires the `keychain-access-groups` entitlement to access certificates in the macOS Keychain.
 The client certificate authentication implementation:
-    -   Searches for existing certificates in Keychain by comparing certificate data to avoid duplicates
+    -   Uses `SecIdentityCreateWithCertificate` for identity creation from certificate data
-    -   Handles keychain errors gracefully (e.g., duplicate items, missing entitlements)
+    -   Handles keychain errors gracefully (e.g., missing certificates, access issues)
-    -   Uses temporary keychain storage with automatic cleanup for imported private keys
-    -   Validates certificate-identity pairing to ensure correct authentication credentials
-    -   Supports both RSA and EC private keys with automatic key type detection
+    -   Supports certificate-based authentication for secure cluster connections
+    -   Logs authentication issues to help with debugging connection problems
 -   **Local Use:** The app is designed to run on macOS and connect directly to the cluster via the user's `kubeconfig` or a service account token.
 -   **Team/Enterprise Use:** For wider distribution, a backend-for-frontend (BFF) approach would be recommended to avoid distributing cluster credentials to client applications.